cyrilondon/rover-project/README.md

 ```

-Also, you can run the few methods of [GameIntegrationExceptionTest](src/test/java/com/game/integration/GameIntegrationExceptionTest.java) to test the exception scenarii, when for example `Rovers` collide or move out of the `Plateau`.

 As well all know as programmers, edge cases are as much as important as the normal flow in a program.

+That's why you can test as well a few exception scenarii, when for example `Rovers` collide or move out of the `Plateau` by running the different methods of [GameIntegrationExceptionTest](src/test/java/com/game/integration/GameIntegrationExceptionTest.java).

 For example, when running the *simulateRoverMovesOutPlateau* method, you should get a [GameException](src/main/java/com/game/domain/model/exception/GameException.java), showing:
-- the details of the `RoverMovedWithExceptionEvent` during which the exception occured
+- the details of the [RoverMovedWithExceptionEvent](src/main/java/com/game/domain/model/event/rover/RoverMovedWithExceptionEvent.java) during which the exception occured
-- along with the root exception `IllegalRoverMoveException`, and its error message `[ERR-004] Rover with Y-position [3] is out of the Plateau with height [2]]`
+- along with the root exception [IllegalRoverMoveException](src/main/java/com/game/domain/model/exception/IllegalRoverMoveException.java), and its error message `[ERR-004] Rover with Y-position [3] is out of the Plateau with height [2]]`

 ```java
 com.game.domain.model.exception.GameException: